mortenjc/6502sim/README.md

 This takes a long time with debug enabled but < 1s without on my macbook.

+## VIC-20
+Based on the roms in src/vic20/roms I was able to build a bootable cpu image for a VIC-20 computer.
+It *does* run but have very primitive keyboard and screen graphics support.
+To run it:

+    ./bin/vic20

 ## Dependencies
 CLI11 headers were included from https://github.com/CLIUtils/CLI11